Plonq/black/README.md

 ### primer config file

 The config is `JSON` format.
-It's main element is the `"projects"` dictionary.
+Its main element is the `"projects"` dictionary.
 Below explains each parameter:

 ```json